reidmorrison/rocketjob/docs/batch.md

 By setting the input and output categories `serializer` to `:compress` it ensures that all data uploaded into this job is compressed.

+By default with Rocket Job v6 the default serializer is now `:compress`.
+Set it to `:none` to disable compression.

 ~~~ruby
 class ReverseJob < RocketJob::Job
   include RocketJob::Batch